liteapi-travel/nodejs-sdk/README.md

 # Vouchers and Loyalty

+LiteAPI provides straightforward access to voucher details, including codes and discounts, along with current loyalty program status and cashback rates.

 ## Vouchers

 The `getVouchers` function retrieves a list of all available vouchers.
 This endpoint provides details such as the voucher code, discount type and value, validity period, and other relevant information.